opendatamesh-initiative/odm-platform-pp-marketplace-server/README.md

 ### Access Request Management

 The marketplace server provides a complete workflow for managing access requests, from initial submission through executor processing to final response handling.
 The following sequence diagram illustrates the interaction flow:

 ![](docs/InteractionDiagram.jpg)

 #### Access Request Submission Flow

-1. **Client Submission**: A client submits a new access request via `POST /api/v1/pp/marketplace/requests/submit` with the access request details (identifier, operation, consumer information, provider data product FQN, etc.).
+1. **External Service Submission**: An external service submits a new access request via `POST /api/v1/pp/marketplace/requests/submit` with the access request details.
+The `identifier` field contains an external identifier that can be used to reconcile the request with the external service.

 2. **Request Processing**: The marketplace server validates the request and checks for duplicates.
 If valid, the access request is stored and assigned a unique UUID.
+It is recommended to use the marketplace's internal UUIDs to reference access requests within the platform, as an access request's natural key is the combination of the external identifier and the operation.

 3. **Executor Forwarding**: The marketplace server forwards the access request to one or more configured marketplace executors.
 The system attempts to submit to active executors until one successfully accepts the request.
+The request is sent as a `MarketplaceExecutorRequestRes` object, which contains the access request UUID in the `request.identifier` field.

 4. **Response Return**: Upon successful submission to at least one executor, the marketplace server returns the created access request (including its UUID) to the client with HTTP status 201 (Created).

 #### Executor Response Handling Flow

-1. **Response Reception**: After processing the access request, the executor sends its response back to the marketplace server via `POST /api/v1/pp/marketplace/requests/{uuid}/results`, where `{uuid}` is the access request UUID received during submission.
+1. **Response Reception**: After processing the access request, the executor sends its response back to the marketplace server via `POST /api/v1/pp/marketplace/requests/{uuid}/results`, where `{uuid}` is the access request UUID that was received during submission.

 2. **Response Processing**: The marketplace server validates that the response corresponds to the original access request and stores the executor response.

 3. **Notification**: The marketplace server sends a notification event to the notification service to inform other system components about the completed executor response.

 4. **Success Response**: The endpoint returns HTTP status 200 (OK) upon successful processing.